Agora-Lab-AI/Dalle3/README.md

 ## 5. Additional Information <a name="additional-information"></a>

-Here are some additional tips and information for using the Swarms library and the `Dalle` class effectively:
+Here are some additional tips and information for using the Dalle3 library and the `Dalle` class effectively:

 - The `download` method allows you to specify the folder where downloaded images will be saved.
 Ensure that you have the necessary permissions to write to that folder.